egustavsson/vector-analysis/README.md

 | minimap2_opts | options passed to minimap2 for mapping.
 Default is `--eqx -a --secondary=no` |
 | threads | Number of threads to use.
 Default is 10 |

-For minimap2 settings detailed instructions can be found in the [manual](https://lh3.github.io/minimap2/minimap2.html).
+For detailed minimap2 instructions, see their [manual](https://lh3.github.io/minimap2/minimap2.html).